News

 "intent".

-for telling the truth about a cult.
+for telling the truth about a Christ-dishonoring cult.
 But the right thing for him to do would be

 to apologize publicly for his public error.